-16. We did not audit the annual financial statements / consolidated financial statements of two subsidiaries [NRB Bearings (Thailand) Limited and NRB Holdings Limited, UAE] included in the Report, whose annual financial statements / consolidated financial statements (before eliminating inter-company transactions) reflects total assets of ₹ 23,933 lakhs and net assets ₹ 4,984 lakhs as at 31 March 2023, total revenues of ₹ 15,416 lakhs and net cash inflows amounting to ₹ 1,596 lakhs for the year ended on that date, as considered in the consolidated financial statements.
-These financial statements have been audited by other auditors whose reports have been furnished to us by the management and our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries, and our report in terms of sub-section (3) of section 143 of the Act in so far as it relates to the aforesaid subsidiaries, are based solely on the reports of the other auditors.
+17. We did not audit the annual consolidated financial statements of one subsidiary (NRB Holdings Limited, UAE) included in audit report, whose consolidated financial statements (before eliminating inter-company transactions) reflects total assets of ₹ 30,480 lakhs as at 31 March 2024, total revenues of ₹ 26,108 lakhs and net cash outflows amounting to (₹ 458) for the year ended on that date, as considered in the consolidated financial statements.
+These consolidated financial statements have been audited by other auditors whose report have been furnished to us by the management and our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of this subsidiary and our report in terms of sub-section (3) of section 143 of the Act in so far as it relates to the aforesaid subsidiary is based solely on the reports of the other auditors.

-Further, all of these subsidiaries are located outside India whose financial statements and other financial information have been prepared in accordance with accounting principles generally accepted in their respective countries and which have been audited by other auditors under generally accepted auditing standards applicable in their respective countries.
-The Holding Company's management has converted the financial statements of these subsidiaries located outside India from accounting principles generally accepted in their respective countries to accounting principles generally accepted in India.
+Further, the subsidiary, is located outside India whose financial statements and other financial information have been prepared in accordance with accounting principles generally accepted in their respective countries and which have been audited by other auditors under generally accepted auditing standards applicable in their respective countries.
+The Holding Company's management has converted the consolidated financial statements of such subsidiary located outside India from accounting principles generally accepted in their respective countries to accounting principles generally accepted in India.
 We have audited these conversion adjustments made by the Holding Company's management.
-Our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of such subsidiaries located outside India, is based on the report of other auditors and the conversion adjustments prepared by the management of the Holding Company and audited by us.
+Our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of such subsidiary, located outside India, is based on the report of other auditors and the conversion adjustments prepared by the management of the Holding Company and audited by us.